Posted on Feb 21, 2017 in Editorial.

 Each LifeBook reflects the author’s life story as they see it and it is important that everything they wish to include is there.
 As a result, I will never remove any content from an autobiography without permission from the author.
 That is not to say I won’t highlight any issues that I spot—for example, if one particular story is included twice—but the ultimate say over what goes in lies with the author.

-It is my job, as editor, to make sure that every LifeBook reads well while maintaining the unique voice of the author.
+It is my job, as an editor, to make sure that every LifeBook reads well while maintaining the unique voice of the author.
 Some authors like a formal tone, others may prefer a colloquial approach, but whatever their preference, I will edit within that remit.

 In that way, our LifeBooks truly reflect each author’s idiosyncrasies (and we all have them) in terms of speech and personality.
 By using this approach, we can make every author’s LifeBook personal to them, rather than using a one-size-fits-all way of doing things.